FWeinb/jqueryhighlight/README.md

 jQuery Highlight
 ----------------

 Find some text in the DOM.
-The difference between this and [other](http://www.gotoquiz.com/web-coding/programming/javascript/highlight-words-in-text-with-jquery/) [Plugins](http://johannburkard.de/blog/programming/javascript/highlight-javascript-text-higlighting-jquery-plugin.html) is that it looks for Text in multiply nodes.
-It uses [DOMRanges](http://www.w3.org/TR/DOM-Level-2-Traversal-Range/ranges.html) and therefor it only works in Firefox/WebKit/Opera.
+The difference between this and [other](http://www.gotoquiz.com/web-coding/programming/javascript/highlight-words-in-text-with-jquery/) [Plugins](http://johannburkard.de/blog/programming/javascript/highlight-javascript-text-higlighting-jquery-plugin.html) is that it looks for text in multiple nodes.
+It uses [DOMRanges](http://www.w3.org/TR/DOM-Level-2-Traversal-Range/ranges.html) and therefor it doesn't works in IE < 10.

 ## Usage ##

-You can find some examples [here](http://fweinb.github.com/jqueryhighlight/)
+You can find some examples [here](http://fweinb.github.com/jqueryhighlight/).

 ### Basic usage: ###